 How does snow form

-First place we start is how does snow form with this video from the Met Office.
+The first place we start is how does snow form with this video from the Met Office.

 In the Western Isles

 Here in the Western Isles we don’t often get huge amounts of snow.
 Most winters we will get 2/3 “snow days’.
 This is where snow sticks on the ground and lasts more than a couple of hours.
 Quite often it quickly melts away.
+Last year 2020 saw a number of snow days.

 Years like 2009/10 are quite rare we don’t usually get long spells of snow.
 Other notable snowy winter where 1995 and 1991 in the last 30 years.